 Abor Moses, School Administrator.

 Abor Moses was born in 1996 in the Lira District in the Northern part of Uganda.
-He join Premier Credit limited, a small financial institution, as a loan representative in 2013.
+He joined Premier Credit limited, a small financial institution, as a loan representative in 2013.
 He was later appointed as the assistant branch manager and went for further study at Makerere Business Institute.

 Ayiorwoth Oliver, Teacher

 Ayiorwoth Oliver is 19 years old.

 She teaches mathematics in P.3, P.4, and P. 5 classes.
 She just completed O level (senior four )and failed to continue for further studies due to lack of school fees.
 She is planning to raise money to continue her coursework.
 Ayiorwoth is a good netball player and also likes watching movies.

 Birungi Bashaba, Teacher

 Birungi Bashaba is 19 years old.
 She was born in a village called Biiso, Buliisa district.
 Her father died in Nov 2010 when she was in primary four class.
 She was brought up by her mum who is a peasant farmer.
 She completed senior four class in 2017.
 She had a dream of becoming a nurse but due to inadequate finance, she decided to relent from continuing and volunteered to teach at Mubaku school.
 After discovering that she had the ability and talent for teaching, she decided to change her mind to pursue the dream of becoming a certified teacher.

 Michan Patrick, Teacher